Claire Cooper: Personal life

-Cooper married her boyfriend Emmett J. Scanlan on 31 December 2015 in New York City.
+Cooper married Hollyoaks co-star Emmett J. Scanlan in 2015.
 On 8 May 2020, she announced she was pregnant with their first child.
-On 18 July 2020, she gave birth to a boy named Ocean.
-On 12 November 2022, she gave birth to her second child, a daughter named Fiáin.
+On 18 July, she gave birth to a boy named Ocean.
+On 12 November 2022, she gave birth to their second child, a daughter named Fiáin.

 Filmography

 Awards and nominations

 Cooper won Best Actress at British Soap Awards in 2013 and Best Family at Inside Soap Awards in 2009.
 She has also received several nominations:

-(*) means there were two main round of nominations for that category.
-For that particular category, nominated means she only made the first round of nominations and shortlisted means she made the second and final round of nominations to be decided by either the public vote or by a judging panel.